QTC-UMD/rydiqule/docs/source/writeups/doppler.rst

 Specifically, these assumptions allow us to further assume that atoms in different velocity classes do not interact, meaning that doppler averaging entails a simple weighted average of the atomic response at different velocities by the velocity distribution.

-..
-The basic process under these assumptions is as follows:

-.. #.
-Calculate the density matrix solutions to the equations of motion for a wide range of velocity classes.
-.. #.
-Weight the density matrix solutions with the Maxwell-Distribution, assigning the relative atomic density per velocity class to each solution.
-.. #.
-Sum the weighted solutions.

 Note that rydiqule assumes a three dimensional distribution of velocities, as is the case for a vapor.

 Choosing Velocity Classes to Calculate